friendsofgo/killgrave/README.md

 ## Overview

-**Killgrave** is a tool providing a simple way to create a powerful simulator for HTTP-based APIs.
+**Killgrave** is a tool that provides a simple way to create a powerful simulator for HTTP-based APIs.

 The Killgrave's philosophy is to provide an easy way to configure your *mock server*, ensuring that you don't need to learn another tooling language.
 For that reason we use `json` and `yaml` to generate all necessary configurations.